b00tc4mp/isdi-bootcamp-202501/staff/anna-melian/project/doc/README.md

 - Login
 - Logout
 - Create timer with a inital maxim duration of 120 minuts
-- Pause timer with the previously set time and allowd pauses since de total time (initial set time + pauses + extra time) is under 240 minutes (Timer page ⏳)
+- Pause timer with the previously set time up to 10 minutes, allowing a maximum of 8 pasues (Timer page ⏳)
-- Add extra time allowed since the total time (initial set time + pauses + extra time) is under 240 (Timer page ⏳)
+- Add extra time allowed since the total time (initial set time + extra time) is under 240 minutes (Timer page ⏳)
-- Exit timer (Timer page ⏳)
+- Exit the timer (Timer page ⏳)
-- View my history where is information of all timers (history page)
+- See your history, which contains information about all past timers (history page 📄)
-- Modified user data (Settings page)
+- Modified user data (Settings page ⚙️)
-- Notifications and Sound configuration (Settings page ⚙️)
+- Change the notifications and sound configuration (Settings page ⚙️)

 ### UIUX Design